Installation Testing / Debugging

 The easiest test is to try Opening the Appcues Debugger.

-If you can't open the debugger you're likely not installed.
+If you can't open the debugger you're likely not installed or something is blocking Appcues (you should see errors in the console if that's the case).
 See the Installation Overview on how to install or send an email to firstname.lastname@example.org if you have already tried installing.

 Are page changes being tracked?